 - 12. a.
-Write a program which copies one 'text file' to another 'text file'. - b.
-Write a program to reverse the first N characters of a given text file.

-Note: The file name and N are specified through command line.

-13. Write a program to print the output by giving the Customer_ID as an input.
+Write a program which copies one 'text file' to another 'text file'. - b.Write a program to reverse the first N characters of a given text file. - Note: The file name and N are specified through command line. - 13.
+Write a program to print the output by giving the Customer\ID as an input.

-- 1. Byron Gottfried and Jitender Kumar C, "Programming with C," McGraw Hill Education(India) Pvt.
-Itd, 3rd edition, New Delhi, 2016. - 2.
-Pradip Dey and Manas Ghosh, "Programming in C," Oxford University Press, 2nd Edition, New Delhi, 2007.
+- 1. Byron Gottfried and Jitender Kumar C, Programming with C, 3rd Edition, McGraw Hill Education(India) Pvt.
+Itd, 2016. - 2.
+Pradip Dey and Manas Ghosh, Programming in C, 2nd Edition, Oxford University Press, 2007.

-I B.Tech. - II Semester 16BT1BS02: ENGINEERING PHYSICS
+I B.Tech. - II Semester (16BT1BS02) ENGINEERING PHYSICS

-PRE-REQUISITES: Intermediate/senior secondary Physics
+PREREQUISITES: Intermediate / senior secondary Physics